 One factor that isn’t determined by season is the indoor air pollution that can cause respiratory problems.
 These problems can be caused by the mold spores that enter the living space through the cracks and gaps in the walls and floors of the crawl space.

 “Professional, efficient, and knowledgeable.
-I hired K.C.
-Waterproofing to seal a crack in my foundation.
+I hired KC Waterproofing and Foundation Repair to seal a crack in my foundation.
 Tim came out and gave an easy to understand estimate…”

-“We chose KC Waterproofing as they offered the best warranty for their work when compared to other companies.”
+“We chose KC Waterproofing and Foundation Repair as they offered the best warranty for their work when compared to other companies.”

 “Matt came to my house for a quote on encapsulating my crawlspace basement.
 He was extremely informative and I felt like he had our best interest in mind…”

-I am very pleased with KC Waterproofing’s continued support in resolving my water issue.
+I am very pleased with KC Waterproofing and Foundation Repair’s continued support in resolving my water issue.
 They have considerable knowledge for resolving the issue.

 Thank you for making a stressful process, so simple.
 You communicated with me all the way through.
 Sadie was very informative and stay in touch with me so I knew everything that was going on.
 You guys make this seem easy.